 To create better learning experiences, recognize that people are largely being driven by their emotions.
 For example, when creating instructor-led training, understand that some people are going to be uncomfortable doing demonstrations in front of the group.
 To combat the fight or flight emotions, set the proper expectations to quiet the “lizard brain."
 Perhaps start with small group practice.

 Understanding learner motivation is critical to the success of a learning initiative.
-A readiness assessment prior to training can inform you if learners have the proper motivation, and if not, where you should focus your time.
+A training needs assessment prior to training can inform you if learners have the proper motivation, and if not, where you should focus your time.